-Option: From the monument why not take the opportunity to make the short but steep ascent up Loudoun Hill?
-On a clear day you will get incredible panoramic views over Ayrshire, Lanarkshire, the Firth of Clyde and Isle of Arran!
+From the monument why not take the opportunity to make the short but steep ascent up Loudoun Hill?
+On a clear day your efforts will be rewarded with incredible panoramic views over Ayrshire, Lanarkshire, the Firth of Clyde and Isle of Arran.

 This is such a peaceful walk.
 I didn’t meet a single person during the whole 4 hours I was there; it was just me, my book and some sheep for company.
 I have always found the Irvine Valley to be such a beautiful spot, steeped with so much history.
 My grandparents were from around here and so instinctively I think of them whenever I am in the area.
 I imagine how life would have looked back in their day, and I love coming across all the physical reminders of that period: old signage, farming equipment, iron posts from the railway, metal fencing, and so on.
 There is also something pretty special about walking along the site of a former railway, knowing that at one time people would have been speeding across this exact bit of land in a train going to work or transporting goods.
 This particular line was part of the Darvel and Strathaven Railway, opened in 1905 intended as a through route between Lanarkshire and Ayrshire however was never successful due to the population in the area being very low.
 The track was closed in 1939.

-Along the track from the road to the Spirit of Scotland monument there were many interesting features including a passageway formed by a row of arching trees, an ancient stone ruin, and a stunning view of the craggy side of Loudoun Hill.
+Along the track towards the Spirit of Scotland monument there were many interesting features including a tree tunnel formed by a row of beech trees, an ancient stone ruin, and a stunning view of the craggy side of Loudoun Hill.
 It was very muddy though!
 The path beyond the stone ruin has been much improved by the 2022 upgrade.

 This is such a beautiful walk and really shows off all that the Irvine Valley has to offer.
 I do believe that you would be hard pushed to find a nicer disused railway walk in Scotland!